stelligent/mu/CONTRIBUTING.md

 * All dependencies must be defined in the `glide.yaml` file and pinned to a patch range.
 This is accomplished via a command like `glide get github.com/depuser/deprepo`
 * For details on the approved style, check out [Effective Go](https://golang.org/doc/effective_go.html).

+Also, consider the original design principles:

+* **Polyglot** - There will be no prescribed language or framework for developing the microservices.
+The only requirement will be that the service will be run inside a container and exposed via an HTTP endpoint.
+* **Cloud Provider** - At this point, the tool will assume AWS for the cloud provider and will not be written in a cloud agnostic manner.
+However, this does not preclude refactoring to add support for other providers at a later time.
+* **Declarative** - All resource administration will be handled in a declarative vs. imperative manner.
+A file will be used to declared the desired state of the resources and the tool will simply assert the actual state matches the desired state.
+The tool will accomplish this by generating CloudFormation templates.
+* **Stateless** - The tool will not maintain its own state.
+Rather, it will rely on the CloudFormation stacks to determine the state of the platform.
+* **Secure** - All security will be managed by AWS IAM credentials.
+No additional authentication or authorization mechanisms will be introduced.

 ### License

 By contributing your code, you agree to license your contribution under the terms of the [MIT License](LICENSE.md).